MattGalton/CrispyLizardSkin/README.md

  - Fairly reputable bookshop near where royal docks meet the temple plaza.

 ### Travelling South
  - Come across a temple with snake-humans.
 Kill them.
 Solve puzzle in temple to avoid drowning by sand.
-Fall down and get my shoe laces tied and pushed over by Thundrum.
+Fall down and get my shoe laces tied and pushed over by Thundrhum.

 ### Dinosaur type fuck off thing, ankliosarous
   - Thought to be nesting a day to a day and a half south, down river from Elsnas.